 TM66 shows the industry how to create and adopt circular economy principles.
 It was recently awarded Green and Platinum in the Build Back Better Awards for Lighting.

-- Sophie O’Rourke – will give an overview to The Green Light Alliance; an alliance of suppliers, specifiers, and educators with an objective to help everyone in the lighting sector understand their role in adopting and promoting the circular economy.
+- Sophie O’Rourke – overview to The Green Light Alliance; an alliance of suppliers, specifiers, and educators with an objective to help everyone in the lighting sector understand their role in adopting and promoting the circular economy.